Legal Insurance

 Simple wills typically name an executor or trustee to manage your estate.
 That person will be responsible for handling administrative tasks, like closing bank accounts, paying any outstanding debts, and distributing money, personal property, or real estate to your beneficiaries.
 Simple wills are also the place where you can designate a guardian for your children.

 You can create this type of will using an online template.
-However, using an estate planning lawyer will ensure you properly follow the law and stay within your state’s guidelines.
+However, using an estate planning lawyer from a law firm will ensure you properly follow the law and stay within your state’s guidelines.

 Testamentary trust will

 Testamentary trust wills, or testamentary trusts, place your assets into a trust for your beneficiaries to access after you pass.
-These pre-arranged trust accounts are meant to be set up by your named trustee, who will manage your assets and trust account for you, after you die.
+These pre-arranged trust accounts are meant to be set up by your named trustee, who will manage your assets and trust account for you, as part of your estate administration after you die.

 Testamentary trusts are most useful when your beneficiaries are still minors and will need help handling their inheritance.
 This type of will places your assets into a trust with conditions regarding who will receive them, when, and how.